What is AAR?

 View only access is available to select Department administrators, faculty, and others on a case-by-case basis.
-FERPA training is needed for view-only access, and the Office of Institutional Planning and Research (OIPR) must approved the role.
+FERPA training is needed for view-only access, and Institutional Planning and Research (IPR) must approve the role.

 How does the AAR System Interact with other University Systems?